skip to content

 Cambridge University Endowment Fund (CUEF) sales/purchases

-There are no purchases / sales of CUEF units at 31 July.
-The last day for dealing for 2022/23 is 19 June.
+There are no purchases or sales of CUEF units at 31 July.
+The last day for dealing for 2023/24 is 17 June.
 Contact Treasury if there are any queries.

 Process and reconcile petty cash

-• The department’s petty cash needs to be closed as at 31 July.
-The GL journal (and Grants journal if necessary) must have a July 2023 date.
+• The institution’s petty cash needs to be closed as at 31 July.
+The GL journal (and Grants journal if necessary) must have a July 2024 date.

-• The department’s petty cash control account balance should reflect the amount of cash held as at 31 July.
+• The institution’s petty cash control account balance should reflect the amount of cash held as at 31 July.

 NB.
 It may be that your first visit to the University Cashier after the year end includes two petty cash forms, one for each year.
 This is expected and acceptable.